-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development PO1 The height of buildings is compatible with the rural character of the area and must not detrimentally impact on visual landscape amenity.
+Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development For self-assessable and assessable development PO1 The height of buildings is compatible with the rural character of the area and must not detrimentally impact on visual landscape amenity.
 AO1.1 Dwelling houses are not more than 8.5 metres in height.
 Note - Height is inclusive of roof height.
-AO1.2 N/A Rural farm sheds and other rural structures are not more than 10 metres in height.
+AO1.2 Rural farm sheds and other rural structures are N/A not more than 10 metres in height.
 Setbacks PO2 Buildings and structures are setback to maintain the rural character of the area and achieve separation from buildings on adjoining properties.
-AO2 Buildings are setback not less than: (a) 40 metres from the property boundary and a State-controlled road; (b) 25 metres from the property boundary adjoining Cape Tribulation Road; (c) 20 metres from the boundary with any other road; (d) 6 metres from side and rear property boundaries.
-Proposal does not create any non-compliant boundary setbacks.
+Buildings are setback not less than: (a) 40 metres from the property boundary and a State-controlled road; (b) 25 metres from the property boundary adjoining Cape Tribulation Road; (c) 20 metres from the boundary with any other road; (d) 6 metres from side and rear property boundaries.
+Proposed lot configuration ensures that future dwelling is capable of complying.
 PO3 Buildings/structures are designed to maintain the rural character of the area.
 AO3 White and shining metallic finishes are avoided on external surfaces of buildings.
 N/A For assessable development PO4 The establishment of uses is consistent with the outcomes sought for the Rural zone and protects the zone from the intrusion of inconsistent uses.
 AO4 Uses identified in Table Error!
 No text of specified style in documentb are not established in the Rural zone.
 N/A

 Performance outcomes Acceptable outcomes Applicant response PO5 Uses and other development include those that: (a) promote rural activities such as agriculture, rural enterprises and small scale industries that serve rural activities; or (b) promote low impact tourist activities based on the appreciation of the rural character, landscape and rural activities; or (c) are compatible with rural activities.
 AO5 No acceptable outcomes are prescribed.
-Development complies with PO5 as the proposed lot sizes meet the 40ha acceptable outcome and thereby allow for the viable rural/agricultural land uses to continue on each proposed lot.
-PO6 Existing native vegetation along watercourses and in, or adjacent to areas of environmental value, or areas of remnant vegetation of value is protected.
+N/A PO6 Existing native vegetation along watercourses and in, or adjacent to areas of environmental value, or areas of remnant vegetation of value is protected.
 AO6 No acceptable outcomes are prescribed.
 Proposal complies.
 PO7 The minimum lot size is 40 hectares, unless (a) the lot reconfiguration results in no additional lots (e.g. amalgamation, boundary realignments to resolve encroachments); or (b) the reconfiguration is limited to one additional lot to accommodate: (i) Telecommunications facility; (ii) Utility installation.
 AO7 No acceptable outcomes are prescribed.
-Proposal complies with 40ha minimum lot size.
+Refer to Section 3 of the Planning Report for grounds which are considered to warrant a departure from the minimum lot size in this case.